 In this article you’ll learn how long it takes to complete a mechanic training program.
 We’ll cover different types of programs like automotive technology, aircraft maintenance, and diesel technology.

-To complete a certificate or diploma program in automotive technology takes about 1 year for full-time students.
+To complete a certificate or diploma program in automotive technology takes as few as 10 months for full-time students.
 Going to school on a night or weekend schedule will normally add a few months.
-Here are some schools and the actual length of their automotive technology programs.
+Here are some example schools and the actual length of their automotive technology programs.

 An aircraft maintenance training program takes close to 2 years to complete.
 As the schools listed below show, some take a little longer, and some are a little shorter.

-Diesel technology certificate and diploma programs take about 1 year to complete.
+Diesel technology certificate and diploma programs take as few as 10 months to complete.
 Here are two example schools and the length of their diesel technology programs.

 Find a local mechanic school now.